Mall of Louisiana: History

-The Maison Blanche store was short lived and closed a year later and was replaced by Parisian.
+The Maison Blanche store was short-lived and closed a year later and was replaced by Parisian.

 In 2003, Foley's opened at a former Parisian store, which closed in 2001.

 In November 2005, Dillard's acquired the McRae's store at the mall from Belk.

 On July 21, 2006, Rave Motion Pictures opened a 15-screen movie theater adjacent to the mall.
 In June 2013, the movie theater was acquired by AMC Theatres.

 On September 9, 2006, Foley's rebranded as Macy's.

 In 2008, an unenclosed area called The Boulevard and a 10-tenant power center were constructed as additions to the mall.

 In 2015, Nordstrom Rack opened a 30,000 square foot store in the mall.

 In March 2017, H. H. Gregg closed its store at the mall.

 In November 2017, Smashburger announced plans to open a location in the mall.

-In January 2018, Banana Republic and Gap Inc. closed stores in the mall.
+In January 2018, Banana Republic and Gap closed stores in the mall.

 In June 2018, Main Event Entertainment announced plans to open a location in the mall in the space formerly occupied by H. H. Gregg.

 In November 2018, H&M announced plans to open a store in the former Gap locations.

 On February 12, 2021, it was announced that Sears would be closing as part of a plan to close 32 stores nationwide.
-The store closed in May 2, 2021.
+The store closed on May 2, 2021.
 This was the last Sears store in Louisiana.
-T-Mobile is coming soon.
+T-Mobile opened a store at the mall shortly after.

-A Blue Zoo aquarium opened on April 1st 2021.
+A Blue Zoo aquarium opened on April 1, 2021.
 On Tuesday, July 6, 2021, a 12-foot-long Burmese python named Cara escaped from her enclosure there.
-The search for her concluded when she was found inside the walls of the mall early in the morning on July 8th.
+The search for her concluded when she was found inside the walls of the mall early in the morning on July 8.

+In 2025, Dick’s Sporting Goods announced they were planning on opening one of their large format Dick’s House of Sport locations on May 16, 2025 in the former Sears.
+Dick’s Sporting Goods bought the former Sears and has converted it into a two-story store with 100,000 square feet of retail space.
+The store relocated to the former Sears from a nearby location.
+The new location being larger in size.